jdlph/Path4GMNS/README.md

 31. Introduce the simulation module along with a simple traffic simulator using the point queue model and shortest paths (v0.9.0)
 32. Fully optimize the C++ routing engine (v0.9.1)
 33. Use the UE result as routing decisions for simulation (v0.9.1)
+34. Optimize the column generation module with faster and better UE convergency (v0.9.2)
+35. Resolve the potential issue on traversing the last through node in path engine (v0.9.2)
+36. Fix the bug on loading columns where link path and node paths are not in the proper order (v0.9.2)

 Detailed update information can be found in [Releases](https://github.com/jdlph/Path4GMNS/releases).